 The result of the check-list method is a list of deviations from the safety requirements which shall be eliminated or justified and agreed in subsequent design.
-An example of drawing up of a check-list for the analysis of accident situation is given in Part XV "Safety Assessment" of the MODU/FOP Rules.
+An example of drawing up of a check-list for the analysis of accident situation is given in Part XV "Safety Assessment" of the MODU Rules and Part XV "Safety Assessment" of the FOP Rules.